pskfyi/minecraft-outlander-modpack/pack/config.md

 aesthetic, and to prevent the map from rotating with the player which I found distracting and divergent from vanilla map behavior.

+## Paragliders

+Disabled everything except the glider itself (no worldgen, no stamina, no heart containers) and turned down the speed by 40% to balance against the loss of the stamina system.

 ## Parcool

 TBD